KxSystems/arrowkdb/README.md

 #### `pq.writeParquetFromTable`

-*Convert a kdb+ table to an Arrow table and write to a Parquet file, deriving the Arrow schema from the kdb+ table structure*
+*Convert a kdb+ table to an Arrow table and write to a Parquet file, inferring the Arrow schema from the kdb+ table structure*

 ```q
 .arrowkdb.pq.writeParquetFromTable[parquet_file;table;options]